99TravelSafe.com

 The Website For The Smart and Savvy Traveler

-Thoroughly research your destination before you leave, use google, bing, wiki, your local library or wherever possible.
+Thoroughly research your destination before you leave, use google, bing, wikipedia, your local library or wherever any information is available.
 Know where to stay and which places to totally avoid.
-Learn as much as possible about the local culture.
+Learn as much as possible about the local culture

 Register with your embassy or consulate upon arrival.
 For US citizens visit

-When you get to this place remain friendly but be cautious about discussing personal matters, your itinerary or program.
+When you get to your destination remain friendly but be cautious about discussing personal matters, your itinerary or your program

 Review your personal security plan.